Seattle court to Amazon: Time to improve safety at Kent warehouse

 After state regulators cited Amazon for failing to create a safe work environment, Amazon sued the Department of Labor and Industries in October.
 Amazon argued the department had stacked the system against employers, in part because the company is expected to implement some of the proposed changes even while Amazon appeals the citation.

-A federal judge in Seattle ruled Tuesday against Amazon, finding the department did not violate Amazon’s due process rights.
+A federal judge in Seattle ruled Tuesday against Amazon, finding the department did not violate Amazon’s right to due process.

 In this case, the process that requires Amazon to address safety concerns while an appeal is pending is fast, the judge found.
 But that speed is warranted given concerns about the safety of workers who are still clocking in every day.

-The decision “upholds an important Washington state law,” L&I director Joel Sacks said in a statement.
+The decision “upholds an important Washington state law,” L & I director Joel Sacks said in a statement.
 “Unless they are granted a stay, employers have to fix the hazards that put their workers at risk even while they appeal the underlying citation.
 The court reaffirmed an important protection for workers in Washington.”

 Amazon disagrees with the ruling and is evaluating its options, according to spokesperson Maureen Lynch Vogel.

-“The reality is that we’re already doing many of the things L&I claims to be seeking, and our employees’ safety is and always has been our top priority,” she said.
+“The reality is that we’re already doing many of the things L & I claims to be seeking, and our employees’ safety is and always has been our top priority,” she said.

-L&I received a complaint in August 2021 from a worker at Amazon’s Kent fulfillment center, a nearly 1 million-square foot facility that employs about 2,600 people.
-The department opened an investigation and later found multiple “willful serious” violations.
+The state agency received a complaint in August 2021 from a worker at Amazon’s Kent fulfillment center, a nearly 1-million-square foot facility that employs about 2,600 people.
+The department opened an investigation and later found multiple “willful, serious” violations.

 Safety officials found that 10 of the 12 processes inspected “create a serious hazard” for back, shoulder, wrist and knee injuries.
 The department said Amazon’s pace of work put workers at risk for injuries, including musculoskeletal disorders often caused by repetitive motions, high strain and long hours with few breaks.